Microphone

 Michael Brook

-And as usual, it's time for the weekly ten-minute chat with Michael Brook, the head of the Bureau of Investigation of Accidents and Road Traffic Incidents.
+As usual, it’s time for the weekly ten-minute discussion with Michael Brook, the head of the Bureau of Accident and Traffic Accident Investigations.

 Leave a reply